itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 What the fuck.

-[Tabby] C’mon Notey-Note, put down yer work for two seconds to greet our new family member, why dontcha?
+[Chris] C’mon Notey-Note, put down yer work for two seconds to greet our new family member, why dontcha?

 Oh, wait...
 ‘Note’ is his name?